Article

 Banking and currency exchange

-Opening an Indonesian bank account is a straightforward process.
-You will need to visit a local branch with proper identification documents, including your passport and a valid visa.
+Opening an Indonesian bank account is straightforward.
+You must visit a local branch with proper identification documents, including your passport and a valid visa.

 The official currency in Indonesia is the Indonesian Rupiah (IDR).
-You can easily exchange foreign currency at authorized money changers and banks throughout the country.
+Foreign currency can be easily exchanged at authorized money changers and banks throughout the country.

 Step 3: Arrange housing and accommodation